 Click Assign.

 That’s it!
-Your connector is now ready to allow the provisioning of users as members in exchange groups.
+Your connector is now ready to allow the provisioning of users as owners and members in Exchange groups.

 Follow these instructions to use a built-in, no-code connector hosted by ConductorOne.